Anandesh-Sharma/Anandesh-Sharma/README.md

 # Namaste, deviyon or sajjano! 🙏🙏🙏

-My name is Anandesh Sharma and I'm a software developer engineer.
-I'm from India, and currently working at Treez.inc.
+My name is Anandesh Sharma and I'm a Senior Software Engineer.
+I'm from India, and currently working at Compliance Innovation.
 You can find me on [LinkedIn](https://www.linkedin.com/in/Anandesh-Sharma/), [stackoverflow](https://stackoverflow.com/users/8449770/anandesh-sharma).

 - 🔭 I’m currently working in Python/Node/React
 - 🌱 I’m currently learning Distributed Systems